Living in Finland

 Basic education is offered in Finnish and Swedish, however, there are bilingual schools (Finnish-English), English schools as well as German, French and Russian schools in Helsinki area.
 Please click here for more information on Finnish school system and the web pages of respective schools.

 NOTE!
-The parents are responsible for applying the placement in the private school early enough, as it may take several months to receive the placement.
-The enrollment for Finnish (Swedish) basic education is done once a year after you get contacted from the school authorities.
-In case you arrive in the middle of the semester please contact the schools directly.
+The parents are responsible for applying the placement both in the private school and public school early enough, as it may take several months to receive the placement.

 - Day care in Helsinki (hel.fi)